Male Breast Surgery

 How is male breast surgery performed?

-Your surgeon will suggest excision technique when excess glandular breast tissue or skin has to be removed.
+Your surgical practitioner will suggest excision technique when excess glandular breast tissue or skin has to be removed.
 An incision is made around the areola and the underlying glandular tissue is removed.
 This method not only flattens the breast, but also reduces the size of the areola and repositions the nipple.
 Some cases of gynecomastia require the use of both, liposuction and excision.

 What can I expect postoperatively?

-After the procedure, your surgeon will apply dressings on the incisions and cover it with an elastic bandage to reduce swelling and promote healing.
+After the procedure, your surgical practitioner will apply dressings on the incisions and cover it with an elastic bandage to reduce swelling and promote healing.
 You may have to remain in the hospital overnight.
 You can resume work in a week, but will have to refrain from strenuous exercises or lifting heavy weights for one month, and exposing the scar tissue to the sun for a minimum of 6 months.